akriese/betriebssysteme-ws23/README.md

 forwarded by `qemu` to the executing console.
 Thus, you can send characters to the virtual machine by typing on your keyboard.
 The console will print whatever is sent by virtual machine.

+## Debugging

+One can connect to qemu with gdb to debug the running kernel.
+There are the two commands `make debug` to start the kernel in debug mode and immediately stop.
+In another terminal you can start `make gdb` to start gdb with a config file (`./gdbinit`) which sets some breakpoints and sets up the tui layout.